kubos/kubos/docs/msp430-launchpad-guide.md

 ### If something happens to the board's flashing firmware

 It's possible for the version of the board's internal firmware to be out-of-date from what the flash application is looking for.
-In this case, the 'kubos flash' command will automatically kick off the firmware updater.
+In this case, the `kubos flash` command will automatically kick off the firmware updater.

 (This is guaranteed to happen if you change the OS of the computer that the board is connected to.)